pburkholder/decksets/2018-04-cf-summit/text.md

 ^At an agency, you can obtain from FedRAMP our entire System Security Plan and compliance findings.
 You don't have to do you own technical audit, that's been done.
 From those docs, you determine whether our security posture fits your needs, and how you want to inherit those controls.

+^What this gets us for our tenants is a sign lift of their compliance load.

+^August 2016: Began our review with the JAB teams.
+23 weeks from JAB kickoff to signed P-ATO, including 8 weeks for technical/operational improvements and 15 weeks for JAB review.

 ---

 ![](media/325-graph.png)